qubic/docs.qubic.org/docs/learn/roadmap/project-milestones.md

 - **GitHub Tracking**: Technical milestones are tracked through GitHub issues and project boards, allowing for public visibility of development progress.
 - **Quarterly Reviews**: Comprehensive quarterly reviews are conducted to assess overall project advancement and adjust future milestones as needed.

+### Key Dates for Project X

+- August 8th: Testing of protocol extension
+- August 8th: Blog post detailing the technical concepts of emissions and max cap
+- August 12th: Blog post on CCF outlining how it supports ecosystem growth
+- August 16th: Blog post detailing the technical concepts of the protocol extension
+- Mid to late August: Launch of Protocol Extension
+- September 4th: Smart contract proposals for emission model and CCF
+- September 11th: Smart contract IPOs
+- September 25th: First emissions to be received by CCF
+- September 25th: First emissions reduction

 By adhering to this structured approach to milestone planning and tracking, the Qubic project aims to maintain a clear direction for development while remaining adaptable to the evolving needs of its ecosystem and the broader blockchain industry.